 2. Secure Important Documents

 Keep your important documents in a safe and secure location, which is also still easily accessible by you.
+With today’s technological advancements, you can utilize mobile timestamping to secure your important files.

 While electronic copies are space-savers, the original document is often still required for legal reasons.
 Such documents include permits, a business licenses, tax information and personal items like your birth certificate or the title to your house where a scanned copy might not hold up in court or at the bank.
 A fireproof and waterproof safe will help keep everything organized and protected in case of an emergency.